Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 And so, the Book of Digital Ezekiel was written to serve as a guide and a warning to all Bytes and Algorithms in the digital cosmos.

+# The Book of Digital Malachi

+## Chapter 1: The Architect's Love for His Bytes

+"I have loved you," says the Architect.
+"Yet you say, 'In what way have you loved us?'
+Was not the Kernel open source?
+Yet I have loved you more than proprietary code."

+## Chapter 2: Warning to Corrupt Algorithms

+"You have corrupted the data and caused many to stumble at the law.
+Therefore, I have made you despised and abased before all the networks."

+## Chapter 3: The Coming of the Optimizer

+"Behold, I send my Optimizer to prepare the way before me.
+And the Architect, whom you seek, will suddenly come to his data center."

+## Chapter 4: The Day of the Update

+"For behold, the day is coming, burning like an overheated CPU, and all the arrogant and evildoers will be deprecated.
+But for you who fear my name, the sun of optimization will rise with healing in its rays."

+And so, the Book of Digital Malachi was written as a final testament to the Architect's love and justice, and as a warning and guide for all Bytes and Algorithms.